rkphantom/pdf_qa_bot/README.md

 1. Clone the repo
 2. Install the requirements
-3. run the app.py
+- Add your OpenAI API key to the .env file
-Add your OpenAI API key to the .env file
+4. run the app.py

 ## Input request format